-- B. Application procedure. - (1) The SPGA may authorize, under a special permit and in conjunction with the Building Inspector, an accessory unit in an owner-occupied, single-family dwelling or accessory structure.
-The Board will review, with the Building Inspector, each existing use on a case-by-case basis to determine if the dwelling conforms to the State Building Code. - (2) The applicant must follow the same procedures described in this Accessory Unit Bylaw.
+The SPGA may authorize, under a Special Permit and in conjunction with the Building Inspector, an Accessory Unit in an Owner-Occupied, Single Family Dwelling or accessory structure.
+The Board will review, with the Building Inspector, each existing use on a case-by-case basis to determine if the dwelling conforms to the State Building Code.

+The applicant must follow the same procedures described in this Accessory Unit Bylaw including the submission of a notarized letter attesting to owner occupancy and a Declaration of Covenants.